abd3lraouf/aicommit/README.md

 1. AICommit captures your current git status (staged, unstaged, and untracked files)
 2. It sends the changes to Amazon Q with a prompt for generating a best practice commit message
+3. The generated message is specifically enclosed in `<commit-start>` and `<commit-end>` tags for reliable extraction
-3. The generated message is processed and enhanced with appropriate emojis
+4. The extracted message is processed and enhanced with appropriate emojis
-4. In interactive mode, you can edit the message before committing
+5. In interactive mode, you can edit the message before committing
-5. The changes are committed with the generated/edited message
+6. The changes are committed with the generated/edited message

+### Commit Message Extraction

+AICommit uses a multi-layered approach to extract high-quality commit messages from Amazon Q's responses:

+1. **Tag-based extraction**: The primary method looks for content between `<commit-start>` and `<commit-end>` tags for precise extraction
+2. **Conventional commit pattern matching**: Identifies lines that match conventional commit format (e.g., "feat:", "fix:")
+3. **AI response cleaning**: Removes common AI commentary like "Here's a commit message..." and code block markers
+4. **Validation**: Ensures the extracted message follows conventional commit standards

+This robust approach ensures reliable, clean commit messages even with varying model outputs.

 ## File Permissions (Unix/Linux/macOS)